Support

 HB 1100 SB 782 Telecommunications Infrastructure - Protections Del.
 Andrew Pruski (33A-D)

-Requiring certain junk dealers, scrap metal processors, and antique dealers to register and provide a description including certain information of purchased telecommunications equipment with a certain law enforcement official; prohibiting certain junk dealers, scrap metal processors, and antique dealers from purchasing telecommunications equipment other than by check mailed to the seller's address; etc. Economic Matters Support
+Specifying that certain documentation may establish lawful authority to sell certain telecommunications equipment as junk or scrap metal; requiring certain junk dealers, scrap metal processors, and antique dealers to register and provide a description including certain information of purchased telecommunications equipment with a certain law enforcement official; prohibiting certain individuals from destroying telecommunications infrastructure in a certain manner; and providing certain penalties for violations of the Act.
+Economic Matters

 HB 1128 SB 826 Income Tax - Angel Investor Tax Credit for Investments in Emergent Technology Del.
 Lily Qi (15-D)